Abbott Laboratories (ABT) Shares Up Despite Recent Market Volatility

 Is It Worth Investing in Abbott Laboratories (NYSE: ABT) Right Now?

-The price-to-earnings ratio for Abbott Laboratories (NYSE: ABT) is 25.24x, which is above its average ratio.
-Moreover, the 36-month beta value for ABT is 0.67.
-Analysts have varying opinions on the stock, with 13 analysts rating it as a “buy,” 5 as “overweight,” 6 as “hold,” and 1 as “sell.”
+Abbott Laboratories (NYSE: ABT) has a higher price-to-earnings ratio of 25.88x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.66.
+Analysts have mixed views on the stock, with 13 analysts rating it as a “buy,” 5 as “overweight,” 6 as “hold,” and 1 as “sell.”

 Sponsored

-The average price recommended by analysts for Abbott Laboratories (ABT) is $121.57, which is $24.89 above the current market price.
-The public float for ABT is 1.73B and currently, short sellers hold a 0.74% of that float.
-On March 31, 2023, ABT’s average trading volume was 5.12M shares.
+The average price point forecasted by analysts for Abbott Laboratories (ABT) is $121.57, which is $21.38 above the current market price.
+The public float for ABT is 1.73B, and currently, short sellers hold a 0.74% ratio of that float.
+The average trading volume of ABT on April 04, 2023 was 5.17M shares.

 ABT’s Market Performance

-ABT’s stock has seen a 2.10% increase for the week, with a -1.74% drop in the past month and a -8.11% fall in the past quarter.
-The volatility ratio for the week is 1.35%, and the volatility levels for the past 30 days are at 1.88% for Abbott Laboratories The simple moving average for the last 20 days is 0.24% for ABT stock, with a simple moving average of -5.94% for the last 200 days.
+ABT stock saw a decrease of 3.18% in the past week, with a monthly decline of -2.74% and a quarterly a decrease of -7.47%.
+The volatility ratio for the week is 1.50%, and the volatility levels for the last 30 days are 1.83% for Abbott Laboratories (ABT).
+The simple moving average for the last 20 days is 3.13% for ABT stock, with a simple moving average of -3.52% for the last 200 days.

 Analysts’ Opinion of ABT